Skip to main content

 Performance

 Website performance can be quickly tested using a headless browser.
-Since a browser without GUI loads websites much faster, performance testing tasks that do not require user interface interaction can be tested via the command line.
+Since a browser without GUI loads websites much faster, performance tasks that do not require user interface interaction can be tested via the command line.
 In such tasks, there is no need to manually refresh pages.
-While this saves time and effort, it is important to note that only small performance testing tasks such as log-in tests can be examined with a headless browser.
-However, for broader performance coverage and test reliability, cross browser testing may be needed in parallel.
+While this saves time and effort, it is important to note that only small tasks such as log-in tests can be examined with a headless browser.
+However, for broader coverage and test reliability, cross browser testing across various browsers may be needed in parallel.

 Data extraction

-When it comes to web scraping and data extraction with a headless browser, there is often no need to start a website.
-Web scraping with a headless browser allows quickly navigating websites and collecting public data.
-This includes handling user interactions, executing dynamic content loading, and adapting to JavaScript-rendered elements during extraction.
+When it comes to web scraping and extracting data with a headless browser solution, there is often no need to start a website.
+Headless web scraping allows quickly navigating websites and extracting data from public pages.
+This includes handling user interactions, rendering JavaScript, executing dynamic content loading, and adapting to JavaScript-rendered elements during extraction – capabilities that are essential when targeting modern websites built as single-page applications.

-Oxylabs' Web Scraper API and Web Unblocker have a Headless Browser feature, enabling users to gather public data from complex targets.
+Oxylabs' Web Scraper API and Web Unblocker have a feature called Custom Browser Instructions, enabling users to gather public data from complex targets.
 This feature allows you to:

 • Configure browser instructions to automate user interactions